-Building electrical service is supplemented by a roof-mounted photovoltaic system to utilize all the available on-site power production.
+Our work involved comprehensive systems design to state-of-the-art standards.
+The building is fully climate-controlled with year-round humidity control for all areas of the building.
+The central ventilation air processing system is provided with energy recovery that filters and precisely controls the amount of raw outdoor air provided into the building based on demand for ventilation.
+Electrical service taken from a new utility transformer includes a 480volt distribution to serve the mechanical equipment, elevators, and large equipment throughout the building, and is supplemented by a 70kW roof-mounted photovoltaic system to utilize all available on-site power production.
 A 400kW diesel-fueled emergency generator serves life safety and standby loads.
-During a utility outage, the HVAC systems will maintain design space conditions in the museum “collection” areas.
+During a utility outage, the HVAC systems will maintain design space conditions in the museum collection areas.
 On-site fuel storage will allow for over 60 hours of continuous operation at full load.

-Location: Philadelphia, PA
+Location: Philadelphia, Pennsylvania

-Completion Date: June 2012
+Completion Date: 2012

 Architects: Tod Williams Billie Tsien Architects | Partners

-Awards: LEED Platinum Certification September 2012
+Awards: LEED® Platinum 2012